-So you switch on the television & you encounter a peppy, bouncing guide/host blinding you with their dazzling smile and a glowing face promising you 365 days of “Happiness and Positivity”!
+So you switch on the television and you encounter a peppy, bouncing guide/host blinding you with their dazzling smile and a glowing face, promising you 365 days of “Happiness and Positivity”!

-These emotions or feelings have turned into a lucrative brand that has acquired cult following.
-So much so, the feelings at the other end of the spectrum such as Sadness, grief, sorrow are deemed bad and are considered the villains of life’s happy journey.
+These emotions or feelings have turned into a lucrative brand and has acquired cult following.
+So much so, the feelings at the other end of the spectrum such as negativity, sadness, grief, sorrow are deemed bad and are considered the villains of life’s happy journey.

-Even when life is a bed of roses, there are hidden thorns within.
-Trouble arises when we choose to ignore or avoid the thorny part and focus only on the soft, velvety petals.
-These selective choices lead to reduced productivity, increased stress in life.
+The saying goes… even when life is a bed of roses, there are hidden thorns within.
+Trouble arises when we choose to ignore the thorny parts and focus only on the soft and the velvety petals.
+We stop seeing the complete picture; this myopic ‘ostrich’ choice leads to reduced productivity, increased stress in life.

-The 4 ‘main’ Negative Emotions that play a Crucial role in our LIFE
+The 4 ‘main’ negative emotions that play a crucial role in our lives

 Guilt is the fiber of our emotional life.
 It toughens us, makes us more sensitive to social norms and responsibilities.
 For instance, a man is less likely to steal when shopping or try to cheat a helpless person.

 People consider self-doubt as a form of weakness.
 But doubt can be a valuable asset.
 Doubt enables us to do a mental self-evaluation of our strengths and weaknesses.
 Doubts nudge us towards reflections, goads us into strengthening our weaknesses and prepares the person to accept the upcoming change.

 When feeling threatened or when pushed to a corner, anxiety can be a strong counter-weapon.
 In an uncomfortable situation where a ‘wholesale positivity’ may entangle us in deeper trouble, anxiety will make us doubly sensitive to cues & clues, it will sensitise us to the atmosphere helping us to resolve the problem quickly.